-Think of Joan of Arc and you think of an androgynous heroine, Carl Theodor Dreyer’s and Robert Bresson’s marvellous films, a perverse question-and-answer game, a tormented body, a fraught symbol…
+When we think of Joan of Arc we might think of an androgynous heroine, Dreyer’s and Bresson’s marvellous films, the terror of interrogation, a tormented body, a fraught symbol…

-What happens when an artist with all this at the back of her minds takes a look at the historical sources?
+But what happens when an artist with all this at the back of her mind takes a fresh look at the historical sources?
 What images do they conjure up?

 Ana Torfs shows us in her installation ‘Du mentir-faux’ (About Lying Falsehood).
 In the context of the first exhibition of this installation in 2000 in Brussels, she made this artist’s book.
 It shows her profound engagement with this historical, mythical and literary figure.
 The book, with an introductory essay by estimated Belgian writer Dirk Lauwaert, comprises, apart from a selection by Torfs from these trial reports, an autobiographical text by her own hand, in which she bears witness of her fascination for the figure of Joan of Arc: not as the political or national symbol, but rather as the all too physical, self-willed yet ultimately defenceless victim of an all powerful system.